microsoft/react-native-windows-samples/docs/debugging-javascript.md

 However, Web Debugging is not without its limitations.
 The primary problem is that JS can behave slightly differently when running in different JS engines.
 As such, by developing (and testing) your app while using a browser to run the JS, you might miss bugs or other issues that only manifest when running your app normally with the embedded JS engine.

-This puts extra onus on developers to test all of their app's functionality in their release build, or otherwise risks situations where customers find bugs in production that aren't reproducible when using Web Debugging.
+This requires developers to double check all of their app's functionality in the release build, or risk situations where customers find bugs in production that aren't reproducible when using Web Debugging.

 Furthermore, some parts of RN, such as synchronous calls to native module methods, only work when running on the embedded JS engine.
 Such native methods won't work when using Web Debugging.